Rationale for Using CLSI Breakpoints

 As outlined in the Standards Development Policies and Processes, CLSI conducts all meetings in an open forum and permits noncommittee participants to attend meetings.
 Face-to-face meetings of the Subcommittee on Antimicrobial Susceptibility Testing—and its working groups—are convened biannually, in January and June.
 All meeting materials—including summary minutes—are made freely available on the CLSI website.

 Additionally, CLSI invites input on its documents throughout their “life cycle” as outlined below.

-CLSI’s three AST interpretive criteria supplements for bacteria and fungi for human and veterinary use are freely available on its website.
-Other valuable resources related to the activities and decisions of CLSI’s Subcommittee on Antimicrobial Susceptibility Testing are also available.
+CLSI’s AST interpretive criteria supplements for bacteria and fungi for human and veterinary use are freely available on its website in the area titled Micro Free.
+Other valuable resources related to the activities and decisions of CLSI’s Subcommittees are also available.